 - Yes, it's sad, but development of SQ8L has effectively stopped years ago.
 Use it as it is.
 Further updates are highly unlikely.

-- No, I don't have the source code, and yes, there were more than one attempt at publicly releasing or even buying the source from the author.
+- No, I don't have the source code, and yes, there was more than one attempt at publicly releasing or even buying the source from the author.

 - I'm fully aware that several of you would love to see an Audio Unit, a Reaper plugin, a native 64-bit module and possibly some other plugin versions of this.
 For the above reasons, these are even less likely than a further update of the VSTi.
 Like above, there have been several unsuccessful attempts at convincing the author to write such.

 - You want to re-create the plugin and need my expertise?
 I'm all open -- drop me a mail.
 But please, please not regarding the above matters.